gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 ## JavaScript Support

 JavaScript is a popular programming language used for web development, enabling dynamic and interactive website features.
-It runs on the client-side and is supported by all major web browsers.
+It runs on the client side and is supported by all major web browsers.
 By using JavaScript in Edge functions, you can execute code closer to the end user, enhancing performance and enabling custom logic for handling requests and responses.

-Using the Azion Edge Runtime to develop your own edge functions, you have a set of tools that help you implement your logic, such as:
+Using the Azion Edge Runtime to develop your edge functions, you have a set of tools that help you implement your logic, such as:

 - [Web standards APIs](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-apis/javascript/).
 - [Metadata](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime/api-reference/metadata/).